jeremytammik/tbc/a/1865_ren_param_f1_help.md

 Both of the above-mentioned problems can be avoided by passing the link as `http` instead of `https`.

-If the given website redirects from `http` to `https` that won’t cause a problem.
+If the given website redirects from `http` to `https`, that won’t cause a problem:

 <pre class="code">
   <span style="color:#2b91af;">ContextualHelp</span>&nbsp;contextualHelp&nbsp;=&nbsp;<span style="color:blue;">new</span>&nbsp;<span style="color:#2b91af;">ContextualHelp</span>(